EssamWisam/cmp-docs/README.md

 ## 🪂 We are all Contributors!

-Despite being initiated by one student, the represenative of the senior class, Essam W. The website is built with collaboration in mind.
+The website is built with collaboration in mind.
 In particular, as a student part of the department, you are welcome to change any part of the content found within the website with zero web development coding prerequisites.

 ✦ Modifying any existing page takes only modifying its corresponding markdown or json file.
 A page in the documentation is represented by json (which supports markdown in strings) only if contains a grid; otherwise, it's pure markdown.
 This all gets transpiled to html and css under the hood.